 BHSC 6314.
 Native American Heritage of North America.
-This course provides an anthropological consideration of the historical and cultural background of the native peoples of North America.
-It gives emphases to the nine major native culture areas of the continent and the role their heritage plays in their participation in modern American life.
+(HUM) (HRJ) (GLO) (AMS) This course provides an anthropological consideration of the historical and cultural background of the native peoples of North America.
+It emphasizes the nine major native culture areas of the continent and the role their heritage plays in their participation in modern American life.